National Bolshevik Party: Notable direct actions

-On 24 August 1999, the NBP occupied a tower of the Club of Military Seamen in Sevastopol on Ukraine's Independence Day.
-Some of the operatives were sentenced to prison.
-During the Prince Charles' tour of the Baltic states in 2001, a member of the Latvian branch of the NBP hit Charles' face with a flower in an act of protest against the war in Afghanistan.
-During the 2002 Prague summit, National Bolsheviks threw tomatoes at George Robertson to protest against the extension of NATO and American imperialism.
+During Prince Charles' tour of the Baltic states in 2001, a member of the Latvian branch of the NBP hit Charles' face with a flower in an act of protest against the war in Afghanistan.
+During the 2002 Prague summit, two NBP members threw tomatoes at Secretary General of NATO George Robertson, shouting, "NATO is worse than the Gestapo", "no to the expansion of NATO", and "the blood of children is on your hands" in Russian.